silkthyme/silkthyme.github.io/README.md

 # silkthyme
 I write, draw, film, and design.
-Illuminating the depths of uncharted waters by letting my creative juices flow.
+Just trying to let my creative juices flow.
 Be kind to plants and animals and you’ll never lose your sense of empathy.